Back to Home Page News Page Orgone Therapy with Babies Birth Page Events Page

 I first found out about the existence of Wilhelm Reich and orgonomy in the early sixties and have been a serious student of orgonomy ever since, though as happens in life, my level of involvement has varied over the years according to circumstances.
 At some low points in my life and at one in particular my involvement almost stopped, but somehow or other, at the last minute, I have always managed to come back.
 My committment to orgonomy has often cost me dearly personally and I have had to break out of dead relationships to maintain my contact with it.
 In my experience contactless, dead relationships are a major obstacle to people's committment to orgonomy.
 And often, unbelievably, people will escape into a contactless relationship rather than open themselves up to the emotional challenges and risks that involvement in orgonomy brings.
 Orgonomy in the UK has lost several supporters in that way.

 In about 1978 I ran an orgone therapy group to see if the basic principles could be taught to a group rather than via one-to-one therapy.
 I found they could.
 This was the first step in my research into the use of orgone therapy in childbirth.
 These groups became popular for a while, even though there was no interest in the use of orgone therapy in childbirth.
 A participant brought her very young baby to one of these workshops and asked me if I could do anything to help him.
 (He had been born very prematurely and had had a very traumatic first few weeks of life.)
 I worked with him, improvising as I went along, and this was the start of my orgone therapy with babies, work which has developed over the years into a consistent practice and solid body of knowledge.
 As usual, there is no interest in this work in the UK and my extensive knowledge and skill in this wonderfully fertile area look like going to the grave with me, as do my extensive experience and skills in the use of orgone therapy in labour.
 This is not easy to live with.
 I have written books and booklets on both these crucial areas of orgonomic work.
-My book Orgonomic Midwifery and Baby-Care is being translated into Greek at the moment and is to be published by Reos, who publish Reich’s books in Greece.
-I didn’t have to ask to get this published there.
-The publisher, Kostas Theodoribasis, asked me if he could publish it!
+My book Orgonomic Midwifery and Baby-Care has been translated into Greek and I hope to get it published eventually.
 It has now also been translated into Italian by C O R E's active helper in Italy, Francesco D'Ingiullo, and is about to be published there.
 (Many thanks, Francesco!)
 Two of my many booklets have also been published in Greek and people are working on translations of others.
 A colleague in Brazil is translating my midwifery book into Portuguese.
 Francesco D'Ingiullo has also translated three of my booklets into Italian.
 Another colleague is translating my booklet on Orgonomic Functionalism into German, too.
 It seems very significant and symbolic that my writings have to be translated into other languages before there is much interest in them.
 The language of orgonomy seems incomprehensible to citizens of the UK!
 The booklets appear to be one of my great successes, perhaps the only one.
 I started writing them with beginners in mind, but they sell like hot cakes at orgonomic gatherings, where most participants already know something about orgonomy.
 Whatever the reason, they are very popular, relatively speaking, that is, and amongst students of orgonomy.
 I have just completed writing a textbook on orgonomic midwifery.
 (I wrote this book for the one definite student who planned to visit C O R E last spring to learn about orgonomic midwifery from me.
 The event attracted the huge crowd of three students.)
 The midwifery textbook is now available.

 I had always wanted to found an orgonomic organisation and put orgonomy on the map in the UK.
 It never occurred to me when I started out that this country shows less interest in Reich and orgonomy than any western country and that I had set myself an impossible task.
 I’m still trying, though.
 I have a wide network of orgonomic contacts in many different countries on every continent, except for Asia, but still hardly any in the UK.
 (PS 2017: Amazingly, I now have a single contact in Iran of all places!
 What courage.
 An interest in orgonomy could cost you your life in that country.
 So I can now say that I have contacts in every continent.)